Rob Cross: 2019

-In defence of his world title at the 2019 World Championship, Cross lost 4–2 in the fourth round to Luke Humphries.
+In defence of his world title at the 2019 World Championship, Cross lost to Luke Humphries 4–2 in the fourth round.

 Cross made his 3rd major final and 6th televised final at the 2019 UK Open in Minehead.
-Cross was eventual runner-up at the tournament, as he lost heavily to Nathan Aspinall.
+Cross was the eventual runner-up at the tournament, as he lost to Nathan Aspinall 11–5.

 Cross made his second televised final of the year (4th major, 7th televised) at the 2019 Premier League Darts.
 After finishing 2nd in the league format, Cross went to the O2 in London for the Play-Offs.
 He took on James Wade in the semi-final and was successful in victory.
-He then took on World Number One, Michael van Gerwen in the final.
-He eventually lost the tournament by 11–6.
+He then took on World No. 1, Michael van Gerwen in the final, losing 11–6.

-He won the World Matchplay against Michael Smith by beating him 18–13 in legs.
+He won the World Matchplay, defeating Michael Smith 18–13 in legs in the final.
 Cross became only the fourth player to ever win the World Championship and World Matchplay (previously achieved by Phil Taylor, Michael van Gerwen and Gary Anderson).
-On his way to the final he beat Chris Dobey, Krzysztof Ratajski, Stephen Bunting and Daryl Gurney, (from 15–9 down in the semi-finals).
+On his way to the final he beat Chris Dobey 10–3, Krzysztof Ratajski 11–5, Stephen Bunting 16–14 and Daryl Gurney 17–15, (from 15–9 down in the semi-finals).

-Cross reached his 4th World Series Final at the 2019 Brisbane Darts Masters.
-He lost to winner Damon Heta in a last leg decider 8–7.
+Cross reached his 4th World Series final at the 2019 Brisbane Darts Masters.
+He lost to Damon Heta in a last leg decider 8–7.

-On 27 October 2019, Cross won his 3rd major PDC title, the European Championship, beating Gerwyn Price 11–6 in the final in Göttingen, Germany.
+On 27 October, Cross won his 3rd PDC major title, the 2019 European Championship, beating Gerwyn Price 11–6 in the final.

 2020

-Cross had a poor showing in the 2020 World Championship, losing to Kim Huybrechts 3–0 in the second round.
+Cross was eliminated in the second round of the 2020 World Championship, winning only two legs in a 3–0 loss to Kim Huybrechts.

-At the World Series of Darts Finals he beat Michael Smith and James Wade en route to the final, before eventually succumbing to Gerwyn Price.
+At the World Series of Darts Finals, Cross beat Michael Smith and James Wade en route to the final, before eventually succumbing to Gerwyn Price.
+Cross and Michael Smith, representing England, reached the final of the World Cup of Darts, where they were defeated 3–0 by Wales (Gerwyn Price and Jonny Clayton).

 2021

 Cross suffered another early exit at the 2021 World Championship, losing to Dirk van Duijvenbode 3–2 in the second round.

-Cross won his 4th PDC major at the 2021 European Darts Championship beating Michael van Gerwen in the final 11–8.
+Cross won his fourth PDC major title at the 2021 European Championship, beating Michael van Gerwen in the final 11–8 to win the tournament for a second time.

 2022

 At the 2022 World Championship, Cross started his campaign with a 3–1 win against Raymond van Barneveld.
-In the next round he beat Daryl Gurney in a last set decider, before eventually succumbing 4–3 to Gary Anderson in the fourth round.
+In the next round, he beat Daryl Gurney in a deciding set, finishing the match with a 170 checkout.
+He was defeated 4–3 by Gary Anderson in the fourth round.

+Cross was unsuccessful in his defence of the European Championship, losing to James Wade 6–5 in the first round.
+Cross reached the final of the Players Championship Finals but lost 11–6 to Michael van Gerwen.